wodby/docs/1.0/docs/stacks/solr-drupal/index.md

 This changelog is for Solr for Drupal stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases).

+### 2.3.17

+- ⬆️&nbsp; Solr rebuilt for new config sets
+- ⬆️&nbsp; Base image Alpine Linux updated to 3.13.5

 ### 2.3.16

 ⬆️&nbsp; Solr 8.8.2